Peter Squire: Military career

-After the war, whilst still in the Falklands, on 6 November 1982 Squire again suffered engine failure whilst out on a routine patrol, and was forced to eject from the aircraft at low altitude near Cape Pembroke, being rescued from the sea uninjured by a Royal Navy helicopter.
-On return to the United Kingdom he became leader of the R.A.F.'s 'Command Briefing and Presentation Team', and subsequently went on to be Personal Staff Officer to the Air Officer Commanding RAF Strike Command in 1984.
-Promoted to group captain on 1 July 1985, he took up the appointment of Station Commander of RAF Cottesmore in 1986.
+After the war, while still stationed in the Falklands, Squire experienced another engine failure on 6 November 1982 during a routine patrol in Harrier GR.3, serial XW767.
+He was forced to eject at low altitude near Cape Pembroke and was rescued uninjured from the sea by a Royal Navy helicopter.
+Upon returning to the United Kingdom, he was appointed leader of the R.A.F.'s Command Briefing and Presentation Team, and later served as Personal Staff Officer to the Air Officer Commanding RAF Strike Command in 1984.
+He was promoted to group captain on 1 July 1985, and the following year became Station Commander at RAF Cottesmore.

+Later career

 He was appointed to the post of Director Air Offensive at the Ministry of Defence in 1989.
 Following his promotion to air commodore on 1 January 1990, he became senior air staff officer at H.Q.
 'Strike Command' and Deputy Chief of Staff Operations (United Kingdom) Air Forces in 1991 and received further promotion to air vice-marshal on 1 July 1991.
 He was appointed Air Officer Commanding No. 1 Group in February 1993, however, after only a few months he was replaced by Air Vice Marshal John Day.
 He served as Assistant Chief of the Air Staff from 1994 and, having been promoted to air marshal on 9 February 1996, became Deputy Chief of the Defence Staff (Programmes and Personnel) in 1996.

 He was appointed Knight Commander of the Order of the Bath in the 1997 Birthday Honours.
 Appointed Air Aide-de-Camp to The Queen on 29 March 1999, he was promoted to air chief marshal, and became Commander-in-Chief RAF Strike Command, and Commander Allied Air Forces Northwestern Europe on 30 March 1999.

 In 2000 he became Chief of the Air Staff, and was advanced to Knight Grand Cross of the Order of the Bath in the 2001 New Year Honours.
 As Chief of the Air Staff he advised the British Government on the British air contribution to Operation Veritas in Afghanistan in 2001, and then to Operation Telic in Iraq.
 He retired on 5 December 2003.